 A few things to note:

 - Don’t fill your Facebook page with promotional posts.
 Keep a balance of 80 percent informational content and 20 percent advertising content

-- Always create a ceiling cap for your ads.
+- Always create a cap for your ads.
 If you leave the campaign uncapped, it will eat most of your money.
 It is always better to add both campaign level and ad level caps.

-- Make sure you have a Swipe file of best ad copies and images with you whenever you promote ads on Facebook.
+- Make sure you have a Swipe file of the best ad copies and images with you whenever you promote ads on Facebook.